-The first things to handle are changes of names and address.
+The first thing on the list is a change of name and address.
 If you have decided to change your name, make a list of everyone who needs to know your new name and address.
-A new trend is for a couple to take each others last names and separate them with a hyphen.

 If you chose to use your spouse’s last name, the first change of name & address should be the Social Security Administration to update your information.
 Do the same with your employer and then start the changes on all of your financial accounts, credit cards and legal documents.